 Linguine w/ Gorgonzola, Fingerling Potatoes, Green Beans, and Sage (Serves 4 to 6)

 1 tablespoon sea salt

 1. Halve each of the fingerling potatoes and place in a large pot.
 Cover the potatoes with 2 quarts of water, cover, and bring to a boil.
 Add salt and linguine to pot, stir, cover, and return to a vigorous boil.
 Add green beans, cover, and bring back to a boil.
 Uncover and cook until linguine is al dente (approximately 5 minutes).

 2. While pasta and vegetables cook, mash cheese, butter, sage, and pepper in a large bowl.
 Set aside.

-3. Reserve 1/4 cup pasta water and set aside.
+3. Reserve ¼ cup pasta water and set aside.
 Strain linguine and vegetables.
 Pour pasta mixture over Gorgonzola mixture.
 Toss to combine until cheese melts and coats the linguine and vegetables.
-If sauce is too thick, slowly add in the pasta water 1 tbsp at a time until sauce reaches desired thickness.
+If sauce is too thick, slowly add in the pasta water 1 tablespoon at a time until sauce reaches desired thickness.
 Serve and enjoy!